Coherent spin transport through helical edge states of topological insulator: Results

-Next, we discuss spin polarization of outgoing electrons.
-We will focus on high temperature case, see Eq.~\eqref{TggD}, which is more important from point of view of possible applications (for discussion of spin polarization in the low temperatures case see Refs.~ \cite{Chu2009, Masuda2012,Dutta2016}).
-We will demonstrate that the finite polarization appears even in the fully classical regime and therefore robust to dephasing.
+Next, we discuss the spin polarization of outgoing electrons.
+We will limit ourselves with discussion of non-interacting electrons focusing on high temperature case.
+For discussion of spin polarization in the low temperatures case see Refs.~\cite{Chu2009, Masuda2012,Dutta2016,Bjoernson2018,Zhou2019}, while interaction-induced \cite{Ronetti2016} and quantum pumping generated \cite{Ronetti2017} spin currents were considered for Fabry-P\'erot geometry at $\phi=0.$ We will demonstrate that the finite polarization appears even in the fully classical regime and therefore robust to dephasing.
 There also exists quantum contribution to polarization which survives at relatively large temperature and is tunable by magnetic flux piercing the interferometer.
 Specifically, we will demonstrate that similar to tunneling conductance the quantum contribution to the polarization shows sharp identical resonances as a function of magnetic flux with maxima (in the absolute value) at integer and half-integer values of the flux.

-Frist, we illustrate the key idea of calculations.
-Let us consider a single impurity placed in the upper shoulder of the interferometer and discuss a simple limiting case: $\lambda=\infty,~\theta=\pi/2$ (strong impurity, open interferometer).
+In order to illustrate our approach, we consider a single impurity placed in the upper shoulder of the interferometer and discuss a simple limiting case: $\lambda=\infty,~\theta=\pi/2$ (strong impurity, open interferometer).
 In this case, $t=0$ and $r=1,$ so that electrons with spin up (down) can go only through upper (lower) shoulder of interferometer (see Fig.~\ref{fig:pointcontact}).
 On the other hand probability of backscattering by the impurity is given by $\sin^2\theta=1,$ so that impurity fully blocks transmission through the upper shoulder (see Fig.~\ref{fig-strong-impurity}).
 Hence, such a setup serves as ideal spin filter: the transmission of electrons with spin up is blocked while spin-down electrons can freely pass through the interferometer.
 Consequently, the outgoing polarization reaches 100\%.
 Evidently, this is a classical result which is not sensitive to dephasing.
+At the same time, fully polarized electron beam corresponds to a pure quantum spin state.
+In other words, even in the classical regime, the interferometer can create pure quantum states within the discussed limiting case.
 Below, we present detailed calculations of the spin polarization for a number of other cases.